ytdl-org/youtube-dl/README.md

 Support requests for services that **do** purchase the rights to distribute their content are perfectly fine though.
 If in doubt, you can simply include a source that mentions the legitimate purchase of content.

+### How can I speed up work on my issue?

+(Also known as: Help, my important issue not being solved!)
+The youtube-dl core developer team is quite small.
+While we do our best to solve as many issues as possible, sometimes that can take quite a while.
+To speed up your issue, here's what you can do:

+First of all, please do report the issue [at our issue tracker](https://yt-dl.org/bugs).
+That allows us to coordinate all efforts by users and developers, and serves as a unified point.
+Unfortunately, the youtube-dl project has grown too large to use personal email as an effective communication channel.

+Please read the [bug reporting instructions](#bugs) below.
+A lot of bugs lack all the necessary information.
+If you can, offer proxy, VPN, or shell access to the youtube-dl developers.
+If you are able to, test the issue from multiple computers in multiple countries to exclude local censorship or misconfiguration issues.

+If nobody is interested in solving your issue, you are welcome to take matters into your own hands and submit a pull request (or coerce/pay somebody else to do so).

+Feel free to bump the issue from time to time by writing a small comment ("Issue is still present in youtube-dl version ...from France, but fixed from Belgium"), but please not more than once a month.
+Please do not declare your issue as `important` or `urgent`.

 ### How can I detect whether a given URL is supported by youtube-dl?

 For one, have a look at the [list of supported sites](docs/supportedsites.md).
 Note that it can sometimes happen that the site changes its URL scheme (say, from http://example.com/video/1234567 to http://example.com/v/1234567 ) and youtube-dl reports an URL of a service in that list as unsupported.
 In that case, simply report a bug.